-For the largest portfolio of pensions annuity business transferred from Aviva Annuity UK Limited, the underlying mortality assumptions for Males are 108.0% of PMA08 HAMPWP adjusted (2017: 105.5% of PCMA00) with base year 2008; for Females the underlying mortality assumptions are 101.0% of PFA08 HAMWP adjusted (2017: 96.0% of PCFA00) with base year 2008.
+For the largest portfolio of pensions annuity business transferred from Aviva Annuity UK Limited, the underlying mortality assumptions for Males are 107.5% of PMA08_HG (2018: 108.0% of PMA08 HAMWP adjusted) with base year 2008; for Females the underlying mortality assumptions are 101.5% of PFA08_HG (2018: 101.0% of PFA08 HAMWP adjusted) with base year 2008.

-For all the main portfolios of annuities, improvements are based on 'CMI\2017 (S=7.5) Advanced with adjustments' (2017: CMI\2016) with a long-term improvement rate of 1.75% for males and 1.5% for females.
-The CMI\2017 tables have been adjusted by adding 0.25% and 0.35% to the initial rate of mortality improvements for males and females respectively (to allow for greater mortality improvements in the annuitant population relative to the general population on which CMI\2017 is based), and uses the advanced parameters to taper the long-term improvement rates to zero between ages 90 and 115 (the 'core' parameters taper the long-term improvement rates to zero between ages 85 and 110).
+For all the main portfolios of annuities, improvements are based on 'CMI_2018 (Sk=7.25) Advanced with adjustments' (2018: CMI_2017 (Sk=7.5) Advanced with adjustments) with a long-term improvement rate of 1.75% for males and 1.5% for females.
+The CMI_2018 tables have been adjusted by adding 0.25% and 0.35% to the initial rate of mortality improvements for males and females respectively (to allow for greater mortality improvements in the annuitant population relative to the general population on which CMI_2018 is based), and uses the advanced parameters to taper the long-term improvement rates to zero between ages 90 and 115 (the 'core' parameters taper the long-term improvement rates to zero between ages 85 and 110).

 For pension annuity business transferred in from Aviva Annuity UK limited, year-specific adjustments are made to allow for potential selection effects due to the development of the Enhanced Annuity market and covering possible selection effects from pension freedom reforms.
-Impacts to the technical provision are described in section D.2.2.5.